kiryk/akeros/README.md

 	.right equ 4
 ```

-Where `.value`, `.left` and `.right` are field offsets in bytes, and `.size` is a constant describing the size of the structure.
+Where `.value`, `.left` and `.right` are field offsets expressed in bytes, and `.size` is a constant describing the size of the whole structure.

-Assuming the structure is pointed by the `bx` register, its fields can be accessed in following manner:
+Assuming the structure is pointed by the `bx` register, its fields can be accessed in the following manner:

 ```
 	mov bx, [bx+bintree.left]   ; Search in the left child